 Exam Revision Techniques

 Everyone has their own approach to revising and there isn't a 'best way' or a secret trick.
-You are the one taking the exam, so do some research to find what works for you.
-Here are some ideas to get you started.
+At Chosen Hill School, all students in KS4 and KS5 are introduced to revision techniques so that they can find out what works for them.

 Start planning far ahead of your exams so you can give yourself enough time to get through all your work.